microsoft/Distilled-Sentence-Embedding/README.md

 ## Usage
 Follow the instructions below in order to run the training procedure of the Distilled Sentence Embedding (DSE) method.
-For all of the below python scripts you can also run them with the -h run parameter to get more information regarding the run parameters they accept.
+The python scripts below can be run with the -h parameter to get more information.

 ### 1. Install Requirements
 ```